Dan J. Harkey

 The days of bigger, better, faster, and more expensive upward mobility can become a burden when all excesses are no longer desired; the desire for simplicity and frugality can surface as a liberating necessity, inspiring a more manageable and fulfilling lifestyle.

 Opting to downsize to a more manageable home with a significantly reduced monthly financial burden can be a beacon of economic relief.
-This move could save the couple thousands of dollars monthly, providing a clear path to financial stability.
+This move could save a couple of thousand dollars monthly, providing a clear path to financial stability.
 The money saved and their social security could be redirected towards other financial goals or used to enhance a retirement lifestyle.
 Imagine the freedom and peace of mind that comes with such a decision.
 On the other hand, not downsizing could lead to continued financial strain and a less comfortable retirement.

 Family discussions followed about selling and downsizing: